-Leon County is the most highly educated city in Florida with 49.9% of residents holding a Bachelor's, Master's, professional or doctorate degree, compared to the national average of 24% and the Florida average of 22%.
+Leon County is the most highly educated city in Florida with 49.9% of residents holding a Bachelor's, Master's, professional or doctoral degree, compared to the national average of 24% and the Florida average of 22%.

 Tallahassee Population Growth